Volue-Public/energy-smp-docs/docs/mesh-data-transfer/configuration/configuration.md

 ## Configuration

-### Common configuration items
-#### Logging
+### Logging

-Logging functionality of all Data Transfer services is provided by Serilog library.
+Logging functionality in Data Transfer is provided by the Serilog library.

 ```json
  "Serilog": {